Skip to main content Skip to navigation

 Explore our Social Inequalities and Research Methods taught Master's degree.

-The Social Inequalities and Research Methods MSc is a wide-ranging course for students interested in social inequality and who wish to develop the skills necessary to examine it.
+The Social Inequalities and Research Methods MSc is a wide-ranging course for students interested in social inequality and who wish to develop the research skills necessary to examine it.
 Join Warwick Sociology to develop theoretical awareness of the social processes that generate social inequality, and a set of cutting-edge research skills and methodologies to empirically study its causes and effects.

 Course overview